-In the last 19 years, it was three really big things.
+In the last 22 years, it was three really big things that took the fun out of my interior design business and more…

 Oh, it’s not that I haven’t had other unpleasant things happen.
 It’s the usual; damaged furniture, a vendor who wasn’t up to snuff, or took waaaaay too long to produce a piece of furniture, a delivery company run amok.
 Those sorts of things, while unpleasant, got resolved fairly quickly and life went on.